 Mistake:

-Flipping the fish too early can cause it to break apart.
+Turning the salmon too early can cause the fillet to break apart or stick to the pan.

 Solution:

 - Allow the salmon to cook skin-side down for 75% of the time before flipping it.
-The skin acts as a protective layer, keeping the fish intact.
+The skin serves as a barrier, keeping the fish intact and maintaining its structure.

 Not Letting the Salmon Rest